Editorism/Customization-System/README.md

 ## How the system is used
 As the system will not work as is, the basic functionality and implementation method is described below
 ### Defining the customizable components of a Game Object
 Create a CustomizationSettings ScriptableObject instance from Asset Menu for the customizable Game Object and for each customization option.
-Customization Settings are used to define the components that are changeable in-game, using manually created ScriptableObjects that inherit from CustomizableSetting.
+Customization Settings are used to define the components that are changeable in-game, using manually created ScriptableObjects that inherit from the abstract class CustomizableSetting.
 For example: CustomizableMesh:
 ```
 [CreateAssetMenu(fileName = nameof(CustomizableMesh), menuName = "Customization/Settings/" + nameof(CustomizableMesh))]
 public class CustomizableMesh : CustomizableSetting